Kenny-Jolley/LBOMD_utility_scripts/README.md

 ### md setup

+`md_setup_continue_production.py`
+This function sets options in lbomd.IN so that the md code continues an existing simulation.

+`md_setup_damped_md.py`
+This function sets up the input files so that the md code will run a damped MD simulation.

+`md_setup_delete_all_output_files.py`
+This function will delete all files output by the MD code.

+`md_setup_equilibrate.py`
+Sets options in the input files so that the md code optimises the system using the conjugate gradient method.

 `md_setup_gen_carbon_input_files.py`
 Generates a set of default input files for carbon systems.

+`md_setup_production.py`
+This function sets options in lbomd.IN so that the md code begins a normal production run.

 `md_setup_simtime.py  simtime`
 Sets the maximum simulation time to "simtime".

-`md_setup_equilibrate.py`
-Sets options in the input files so that the md code optimises the system using the conjugate gradient method.

-`md_setup_production.py`
+`md_setup_thermalise/py  sim_temp  sim_time`
-This function sets options in lbomd.IN so that the md code begins a normal production run.
+This function sets options in lbomd.IN and equilibration.IN so that the md code thermalises a system.
+User selects the temperature and thermalisation time.

-`md_setup_continue_production.py`
-This function sets options in lbomd.IN so that the md code continues an existing simulation.

-`md_setup_damped_md.py`
-This function sets up the input files so that the md code will run a damped MD simulation.

-TODO

 ### lattice generators